(Or: how not to name your business)

-(Which, in case you’re wondering, turned out to be a very good bit of advice, seeing as how I met — and fell madly in love with — the man you know as “my gentleman friend” a couple of days after I landed.
+(Which, in case you’re wondering, turned out to be a very good bit of advice, seeing as I fell in love a couple of days after I landed.
 Thanks, weird dream people.)

-Anyway, I needed money if I was going to be able to buy a plane ticket to San Francisco and start living my mission and all that stuff.
+Anyway, I needed money if I was going to be able to buy a plane ticket to San Francisco and start living my mission and all that.
 And I had a plan.
 One plan.
 All my sad, scared eggs in a tiny little basket.

 This was my (incredibly naive and stupid) plan:

-I’d realized that even though I loved teaching my awesome system, it was only the Dance of Shiva workshops (my wacky brain training work) that were paying my rent.
+I’d realized that even though I loved teaching my system, it was only the Dance of Shiva workshops (my wacky brain training work) that were paying the rent.

-So I set up a series of workshops for the month of September, and planned to promote them with flyers at the big yoga festival coming up at the end of the summer.
+So I set up a series of September workshops, this is 2005 we’re talking about, and planned to promote them with flyers at a big festival.

 But what about a website?
-Well, my ex arrived from Israel and just happened to need to turn out a website design super-fast for his graphic design school portfolio.
+My ex had just arrived from Israel and needed to turn out a website design super-fast for his graphic design school portfolio.
 I was the perfect guinea pig.

 It had to work.
-Because otherwise I was spending another winter in east Berlin, with heroin junkies on my stairs.
+Because otherwise I was spending another winter in east Berlin, tripping over heroin junkies on my stairs.
 Plus, it was my mission!